AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Final Report.md

 Given a velocity of $5.769×10^{-6} m/s$, the calculated drag force was $-8.55*10^{-24}$ $\frac{kg*m}{s^2}$.
 The next step was to find the headloss from one coagulant nanoparticle on the tubing.
 The headloss was given by the formula:
 $$ H_{L} = \frac{-F_{d}}{\pi R² \rho g}
 $$
 The head loss was calculated as $5.968×10^{-21} cm$.
 This was compared to last semester’s results from 20 NTU.
 Last semester’s hypothesis was that more coagulant will attach to the wall of the tubing due to less clay particles in the solution.
 Since the second and third pressure sensor had the expected inverse relationship, we picked the lowest NTU available (Sausele & Shah, 2018).
-In order to calculate the number of coagulant particles attached to the walls of the tubing, the average headloss at each pressure sensor was divided by the headloss of one coagulant particle.
+The data from 2 separate experiments ran at 20 NTU were averaged to give $H_{L,avg}$.
+In order to calculate the number of coagulant particles attached to the walls of the tubing, the average headloss at each pressure sensor was divided by the headloss of one coagulant particle obtained from above calculations.
 $$	Nanoparticles\:on\:wall = \frac {H_{L,avg}\:at\:one\:sensor}{H_{L}\:from\:1 \:coagulant}$$

 **[Is H_L,avg and H_L the same?
-Use one or the other if this is the case]**
+Use one or the other if this is the case-AddressedVS]**

 This equation shows the number of nanoparticles from each section of the flocculator.
 The total number of nanoparticles attached to the whole flocculator tubing would be the sum of each total at the four pressure sensors.
 The total number of coagulant nanoparticles on the whole flocculator was $4.71 * 10^{20} \frac{particles}{hour}$.